cotejer/cotejer.github.io/about.md

 ---

+Hi there!

-The blog is about mathematics, science, and a student trying to wrap his head around both.
+This blog is about mathematics, science, and a student trying to wrap his head around both.

 ![The converse problem.](/images/About.png){: .centre-image }